NuitJack/BitArm/README.md

 # BitArm
-This project uses a RP Pico W shielded by the [BitDogLab](https://bitdoglab.webcontent.website/) team's PCB to recieve user inputs through a (Touch LCD display) to control the movements of a 3D printed Robotic Arm via BLE comunication with an ESP32-DevKitC-32, controlling three MG90S metal gear servos for the arm's degrees of freedom and one SG90 servo motor for the tong.
+This project uses a RP Pico W shielded by the [BitDogLab](https://bitdoglab.webcontent.website/) team's PCB to recieve user inputs through a (Touch LCD display) to control the movements of a 3D printed Robotic Arm via BLE comunication with an ESP32-DevKitC-32, controlling three MG90S metal gear servos for the arm's degrees of freedom and one SG90 servo motor for the claw.
 This was developed during the first semester of 2025 as a collaborative project for Unicamp's practical course on embedded systems projects at [FEEC](https://www.fee.unicamp.br/).
 In this repository you will find everything we used to bring this project into reality.
 We thank both the support and instruction of the course's professor, [Dr. Fabiano Fruett](http://lattes.cnpq.br/4840178785453194), whose vision made this and many other great projects' development possible.

 (Insert image and description)